 There is no better means of physical exercise than that afforded by the military drill.
 It teaches self-control and gracefulness of carriage.
 It develops those muscles which are most needed throughout life.
 One hour of each school day is devoted to drill, and there are other military formations of short duration which the cadet attends daily.
 At all formations he is taught to hold his shoulders back, his chest out, his head up, and his face squarely to the front.
-The form of physical exercise used by our army camps in developing soldiers is used almost every day at Wentworth.
-No effort is made to turn cadets to the army or war.
-While each cadet is trained to be an officer if he so desires, the military work primarily furnishes the best basis known for mental and physical discipline.
+The form of physical exercise used by our army camps in developing soldiers is used almost every day miniary work primarily turnishes the best basis known for mental and physical discipline.